pdf-raku/PDF-raku/README.md

 PDF::Tools supports RC4 and AES encryption (revisions /R 2 - 4 and versions /V 1 - 4 of PDF Encryption).

-To open an encrypted PDF document, specify either the user or owner password: `PDF::DAO::Doc.open( "enc.pdf", :password<ssh!>)`
+To open an encrypted PDF document, specify either the user or owner password: `PDF::DAO::Type::PDF.open( "enc.pdf", :password<ssh!>)`

 A document can be encrypted using the `encrypt` method: `$doc.encrypt( :owner-pass<ssh1>, :user-pass<abc>, :aes )`
    - `:aes` encrypts the document using stronger V4 AES encryption, introduced with PDF 1.6.